PyuaEnjeru/A-Night-with-the-Boys/Mechanics/Perks Neue.md

  There should be a Perk Machine and/or a Spot to get all perks available in the game Each perk should have a set cost
- Togglable Upgrades for extra challenge/Different setups for different situations
+ Togglable Upgrades for extra challenge/Different setups for different situations Don't all necessarily have to be the same "Food" Item like it is in COD with the sodas, But can be a variety of consumables I think, that way a bunch of several ideas can come from it and not seem stale.
 ## Implementation
  {Perk Name} (Stage of Name)
   {Proposed Names}: